 When their wander was done, after hello and goodbye, and the breeze and the wind, and the river and the wild, and the rain and the warm, and after lost, they found they were home.
 Goodnight, Little Wanderers!

-Week One: Nothing To Do by Douglas Wood
+Week One: Nothing To Do

 Hello friends, it's Miss Cathy from the Mary L. Cook Library.
 Won't you join me for a story?
 I'll read and you can use your imagination to see the pictures.
 Let's get started.